 It’s like a labyrinth of laneways, with storage areas all crammed in, using up all the available space there is!

 Many of the karigars will work in small stalls, selling miniature idols for people who want to buy for their homes.

-But, many have huge warehouse like rooms to store the bigger idols they are creating.
+But, some have huge warehouse-like rooms to store the bigger idols they are creating.
 The clay statues can be anything from 5 foot to 30 feet!
-So, they need lot’s of room.
+So, they need lots of room.

 It’s amazing what you can find and you could get lost for hours here.

 4. Kumortuli is where all the clay statues are made for festivals and events

 As I visited the day after Durga Puja, the whole of the area was filled with Durga and Kali statues.
 Every workshop was making them to cater for the demand.

 However, as well as making statues for Durga Puja of the goddess Durga.
 The karigars of Kumortuli make other statues all year round as well.

 You’ll see them making statues of Kali, the monster goddess, Laxmi, the Goddess who leads to one’s goal and Ganesha, the God of Luck.
 Krishna, the operator God and Shiva, the destroyer too.